LamAnnieV/Deployment_03/README.md

 [Create Jenkins Multibranch Pipeline Build](https://github.com/LamAnnieV/Jenkins/blob/main/Jenkins_Multibranch_Pipeline_Build.md)

+### Jenkins Build #1:  In Jenkins create a build "Deployment_03" for the URL Shortner application from GitHub Repository https://github.com/LamAnnieV/Deployment_03 and run the build.
+This build consist of two stages:  Build Stage and Test Stage

-### Result:  Build and Test was successful, see run #1
+**Result:  Build and Test was successful, see run #1**

 ![Jenkins Successful Build: See Run #1](Images/Jenkins_Success.png)

-## Step #3B AWS EB CLI
+**AWS EB CLI**

 In Deployment #2, the URL Shortener was manually deployed via AWS Elastic Beanstalk.
 In this deployment, AWS CLI and AWS EB CLI was installed to automate the deployment of the URL Shortner.

-The Jenkins file was edited to include a Deploy stage.
+**
+AWS EB CLI Install**

 [Generate AWS CLI Credentials](https://github.com/LamAnnieV/Setup_AWS/blob/main/Generate_AWS_CLI_Credentials.md)